-- The quarterly, half-yearly and annual results are generally published in widely circulating national and local dailies such as Business Line, Business Standard, The Hindu, The Financial Express, The Economic Times, Trinity Mirror, News Today (English) and Makkal Kural (Tamil) newspapers.
+- The quarterly, half yearly and annual results are published in widely circulating national and local dailies such as Business Line, The Hindu (English) and Makkal Kural (Tamil) newspapers.
 These are not sent individually to the shareholders. - The financial results are displayed on the website of the Company www.sundram.com and also in the websites of BSE Limited and National Stock Exchange of India Limited.
 The Company's website also displays official press releases and other disclosures made to the Stock Exchanges. - No presentation was made to the institutional investors / analysts.